 Whether you have a gas-powered or electric log splitter, you must properly maintain your machine regularly to ensure maximum performance.
 One of the ways to maintain your log splitter is by changing the motor oil and hydraulic fluid.

-You must change the hydraulic fluid at least every 100 hours of use and remember to use the appropriate type of hydraulic fluid for the best results.
+You must change the fluid and filter at least every 100 hours of use and remember to use the appropriate type of hydraulic fluid for the best results.